bhisaac/5eFP/5eFP-SRD.md

 ### Setting Handbook

 All details about the 5eFP practice you are joining can be found in your setting handbook.

-The following information is contained within.
-- **World Map.** GMs and PCs will find a section illustrating the game world or region before the conflict begins and a summary of the game's setting.
-The world map begins covered with obscuring map tiles, which PCs remove when they explore an obscured map tile.
-The requirements for exploring an obscured map tile are detailed here.
+#### GM CONTACT DETAILS

+Find ways to contact your GM, including your GM's availability schedule.

+#### WORLD MAP

+This section describes the pre-conflict game world where players uncover the conflict that now obscures it on world map tiles, revealed through exploration.
+The following must be completed before revealing an obscured world map tile:

+- Explore half or more of the map by removing obscuring map tiles.
+- Reveal and resolve three footholds.
+- Complete a special task detailed in your setting handbook.

+#### HQ

-- **HQ.** Details about HQ's organization or organizing force and the role PCs play within it can be found here.
+Explore details about HQ's organization or organizing force and the role PCs play within it.

+#### CONFLICT

-- **Conflict.** 5eFP games have a conflict section detailing the central crisis or unfavorable circumstances that have transformed the game world or region into an unbalanced and afflicted state.
+Central crisis or adverse conditions transforming the game world into an unbalanced and afflicted state.
 The conflict cannot be resolved at LEVEL 1.
-Resolving the conflict requires completing a prerequisite at LEVEL 7, which is detailed in this section.
-Any changes to game features related to the conflict will also be documented here.
+Resolving the conflict requires completing a specific prerequisite at LEVEL 7.
+Discover changes to game features related to the conflict.

+#### STORY DIRECTIONS

-- **Story Directions.** The four cardinal story directions are revealed here.
+The four cardinal story directions are revealed.

+#### FAST TRAVEL

-- **Fast Travel.** How fast travel is achieved in your game is explained here.
+The method of achieving fast travel in your game is explained.

+#### RECALL

-- **Recall.** How you Recall in your game is explained here, including any special equipment or game features linked to your ability to Recall.
+This section explains how you Recall in your game, including any special equipment or game features linked to your ability to Recall.

-The following procedure must be completed to explore a world map tile:
-- Explore 55% or more of the map.
-- Find and resolve 3 footholds.
-- Locate an item or complete a setting handbook requirement.

-Steps taken for world map deployment.
-1. **Preview.** Druids and rangers receive a special bonus round.
-Each druid and ranger PC, in initiative order, may choose one unexplored world map tile within the current level of play and preview its terrain by temporarily removing its obscuring world map tile.
-Once finished, the player then returns the obscuring world map tile back to its original position.
-2. **Selection.** The PCs, as a group, choose a cardinal or ordinal direction and trace a path from the HQ tile along the map until an obscured world map tile is encountered within the current level of play.
-This becomes the selected world map tile.
-If no obscuring world map tile remain, the group may select any world map tile.
-3. **Prepare.** Players may choose to spend 1 round of preparation before deploying.
-See "Preparation."
-4. **Setup.** Place an empty (22 x 22) exploration map beside the world map.
-Roll a d20 onto the exploration map before placing any tiles and note the location of where the dice lands.
-This determines the starting position for the PCs.
-5. **Deploy.** The GM reveals the starting map tile on the exploration map at the starting position determined in the previous step, placing the group token onto it.
-6. **Choose Party Token Controller.** PCs appoint one player as the group token controller.
-This player can be the party leader, but this is not required.
-The PC with the most overland movement bonuses is typically the group token controller.
-Some background, species, and class features provide significant bonuses while controlling the group token during the exploration phase.
-7. **Move the group token.** The group token controller moves the token, lifting any obscuring tiles encountered along the way.
-Removing an obscuring tile may reveal one of several potential world map features called footholds:
-    - Dungeons
-    - Creatures
-    - Villages or settlements
-    - Buildings
-    - Treasures
-    - Traps
-    - Specific features or items necessary for completion as outlined in your setting handbook.

 ### Setting Handbook Requirement